temporalio/documentation/docs-src/typescript/chapter-project-setup/project-structure.md

 **What is the minimum code I need to create a boilerplate Temporal Application?**

-Let’s start with a single Workflow and register those functions with a Worker.
+Let’s start with a single Workflow and register that function with a Worker.

 After you get the Worker running and have started a Workflow Execution, you will add a testing framework.